skambuilds/PySpark-EMR-FraudDetection/README.md

 		- [Quantitative Results](https://github.com/skambuilds/PySpark-EMR-FraudDetection#quantative-results)
 	- [References](https://github.com/skambuilds/PySpark-EMR-FraudDetection#references)

 In the introduction we provide a brief overview of the context we are investigating.
 After that, we proceed with a step by step guide to replicate this project on your machine.
-Finally we explain more deeply the organization of the terraform module code and the design choices of our fraud detection algorithm.
+Finally we explain more deeply the organization of the terraform module code and the design choices of our fraud detection algorithm providing also a detail report of the results.

 ## Introduction
 In this project, we build a machine learning model to predict whether the transactions in the dateset are fraudolent or not.